RazorDevs/Deep-Aether/README.md

  # What is new?

 New Biomes:
- - Roseroot Forest
+ - Aerglow Forest
- - Blue Roseroot Forest
+ - Blue Aerglow Forest
  - Aerlavender Fields
  - Yagroot Swamp
  - Golden Heights